Red Pole (Shawnee)

 Red Pole (Muscquaconocah) was an 18th-century Shawnee leader.

 He is believed to be a brother of Blue Jacket.
 He led a delegation to negotiations for the 1795 Treaty of Greenville, which ended the Northwest Indian War, and was a signatory.
 His name was transcribed as Misquacoonacaw on the treaty.

 Red Pole accompanied Blue Jacket to Philadelphia in November 1798, and met with President George Washington.
-His likeness, along with Blue Jacket, was represented as a wax figure by Charles Willson Peale at his museum.
+His likeness, along with Blue Jacket, was represented as a wax figure by Charles Willson Peale at his Philadelphia Museum.

 The United States erected a headstone for Red Pole in downtown Pittsburgh, Pennsylvania.